everscale-org/docs/src/learn/everscale-overview/exchangewallets.md

 # Wallets/Exchanges

-The [Welcome section](/learn/welcome.md) provides ways to buy EVER.
+The [Ecosystem section](../everscale-overview/ecosystem.md) provides ways to buy EVER.
 In this section, we will introduce you to the most popular EVER wallets.

 ## Non-custodial wallets